CalvinWu4/RIT-Rate-My-Professors-Extension/README.md

 The build process goes through a few stages.

-If you just want to run a build, use `npm run build-dev` for development and `npm run build` for production
+If you just want to run a build, use `npm run build-dev` for development and `npm run build` for production (you'll need to `npm install` first if you haven't already).

-To run the extension in your browser, follow these instructions:
+To run the extension in your browser for development purposes, follow these instructions:

 https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension

-Testing the output for both browsers to ensure extensions are valid can be done with `npm run test`
+Testing the output to ensure extensions are valid (using `web-ext lint`) is done automatically as part of the build process.
+Packaging the extension into a .zip file is also automatic.